Chase Young’s off-field interests have grown, but he knows his play is what matters most

 Behind the scenes, as Young navigated this new terrain, the spotlight fell on Thomas, his manager.
 He coordinated everything — travel, accommodations, chefs, workouts, shoots — to ensure Young was not overextended.
 Thomas studied how Klutch handled Young and other clients, how their team sifted through proposals and broke down the few they signed into small, actionable steps that wouldn’t interfere with training.

 “That’s something that attracted us [to them], just to see how to deal with growth and make something bigger than yourself,” Thomas said.
-“And at the end of the day, it’s only going to elevate Chase as he prepares me, his team, and everybody around him to continue to grow.
+“And at the end of the day, it’s only going to elevate Chase as he prepares me, his team and everybody around him to continue to grow.
 We got to all grow together.”

 Young sought similar growth in his game, and in late February he hired a new trainer.
-He switched from Martin Gibson, whom Young had worked with since high school, to Ed Page, a 45-year-old former college football player.
+He switched from Martin Gibson, whom he had worked with since high school, to Ed Page, a 45-year-old former college football player.
 Thomas had coached with Page at St. Vincent Pallotti, the high school where he met Young, and thought the strength-and-conditioning coach’s “science-based” approach might help.
 Young was looking for help with injury mitigation in one area in particular.

 “My feet were terrible,” Young said.
 “We started with toes, your feet and the ankles.
 It was like, if your ankle ain’t moving good, you can [expletive] up your knee.
 If your knee ain’t working good, you can [expletive] up something else.”